jbauthess/u-net-pytorch/README.md

-# u-net-pytorch
+# Torch Semantic Segmentation
-implementation of the u-net semantic segmentation model using pytorch
+The goal of this project is to implement main semantic segmentation models using pytorch and to propose tools to easily train and evaluate those models.

 ## Installation